Artist Jeff Koons sued for copyright infringement over gin ad photo

-NEW YORK (Reuters) - Jeff Koons, a U.S. pop artist whose works can fetch millions, is facing allegations he used a New York photographer’s commercial photo from the 1980s in a painting without permission or compensation, according to a lawsuit filed on Monday.
+NEW YORK, Dec 14 (Reuters) - Jeff Koons, a U.S. pop artist whose works can fetch millions, is facing allegations he used a New York photographer’s commercial photo from the 1980s in a painting without permission or compensation, according to a lawsuit filed on Monday.

 The photographer, Mitchel Gray, said in the complaint filed in Manhattan federal court that Koons reproduced his photo, which depicts a man sitting beside a woman painting on a beach with an easel, “nearly unchanged and in its entirety.”